Guest

 Configuring a Class Map for H.323 Traffic

-Perform these steps to define the class-map that describe the H.323 traffic that is to be permitted between zones.
+Perform this task to define the class map that for H.323 traffic that is to be permitted between zones.

 SUMMARY STEPS